Lura Lynn Ryan: Early life

+Political spouse

 Her husband, George, entered politics when he was elected to the Illinois House of Representatives in 1972, with Ryan becoming a political spouse while simultaneously raising six small children.

 First Lady of Illinois

 Ryan became the First Lady of Illinois on January 11, 1999.
 She sought to become an active Illinois First Lady similar to her predecessors, Jayne Thompson and Brenda Edgar.
-Ryan was considered particularly devoted to issues involving the arts, drug and alcohol abuse, organ donation, historic preservation and the recognition of Abraham Lincoln.

-As First Lady, Ryan became a major fundraiser and first chairwoman of the Abraham Lincoln Presidential Library and Museum, which opened in 2005 in Springfield, Illinois.
+Ryan was considered particularly devoted the arts and to issues involving drug and alcohol abuse, organ donation, historic preservation.
+Ryan's efforts also focused on US President from the mid-19th century, Abraham Lincoln.
+She became a major fundraiser and first chairwoman of the Abraham Lincoln Presidential Library and Museum, which opened in 2005 in Springfield, Illinois.
 She launched the fundraising for the library by raising $250,000.
-Ryan also organized a program in which Illinois schoolchildren collected pennies for the construction of the presidential library, which raised $47,000 dollars.
-Ryan was appointed to the 14-member Abraham Lincoln Bicentennial Commission by the Speaker of the United States House of Representatives to commemorate the 200th birthday of former U.S. President Abraham Lincoln in 2009.
+Ryan also organized a program in which Illinois schoolchildren collected pennies for the construction of the presidential library, which raised $47,000.
+Ryan was appointed to the 14-member Abraham Lincoln Bicentennial Commission by the Speaker of the United States House of Representatives to commemorate the 200th birthday of former Abraham Lincoln in 2009.
 She served on the commission from 2001 to 2010.

 She supported efforts to restore funding to the Illinois Department of Alcohol and Substance Abuse and drug prevention programs.
 Ryan supported after school programs and literacy campaigns aimed at discouraging drug use among young people in Illinois.
 The anti-drug nonprofit, Prevention First, honored Lura Lynn Ryan's work by naming two research libraries in Springfield and Chicago for her.
 Together, the two libraries hold one of the United States' largest collections on substance abuse.

 Ryan collaborated with former Illinois Governor James Thompson to raise $250,000 to acquire 19th Century Amish quilts then housed by the Illinois State Museum.
 Ryan traveled with her husband on official international trips to promote Illinois products, including to Cuba, where they met with then President Fidel Castro, and South Africa, where she met Nelson Mandela.

-Ryan co-authored a book, At Home with Illinois Governors: A Social History of the Illinois Executive Mansion, 1855-2003, with historian Dan Monroe in 2002 on the history of Illinois Governors and their families.
+She co-authored a book, At Home with Illinois Governors: A Social History of the Illinois Executive Mansion, 1855-2003, with historian Dan Monroe in 2002 on the history of Illinois Governors and their families.
 She further promoted and spearheaded the success of Made in Illinois, a catalog which had been first launched in 1988 to promote crafts and other products produced in Illinois.

 Ryan launched several renovations Illinois Executive Mansion.
 She refurbished much of the furniture in the mansion using private donations through the Executive Mansion Association.
-In particular, Ryan fixed items in the mansion's Kankakee Room, which honors former Illinois governors from Kankakee County - Lennington Small, Samuel H. Shapiro and her husband, George Ryan.
+In particular, Ryan fixed items in the mansion's Kankakee Room, which honors former Illinois governors from Kankakee County — Lennington Small, Samuel H. Shapiro and her husband, George Ryan.

-Later life
+Ryan left her position as First Lady in 2003 at the end of her husband's term in office.